Zack Cahill’s week-long taster of Cambodia reveals gruesome stories of a recent past, but also a majestic and magical ancient history.

 The worst part is ‘the tree’.
 Gnarled, thick and twisted, every square inch of it today adorned with colourful bracelets and trinkets.
 A sign beside it, written in that same sparse, affectless language so common here, reads: “Killing tree against which executioners beat children.”

 Cham leaves me to walk around and I am drawn to a tall glass monument filled to the top with drawers of bones – femurs, skulls and ribs.
-The bones are marked blue for male and pink for female, the closest they could come to restoring the bodies to some sort of order and dignity.
+The bones are marked blue for male and pink for females, the closest they could come to restoring the bodies to some sort of order and dignity.
 Along the bottom are weapons – machetes, clubs, and heavy bamboo branches.
 I walk on, breathe deeply and write down everything I see.

 This is just one of 400 killing fields.
 Around 20 thousand people were killed at this one alone.
 Comedian Eddie Izzard has a routine about the Killing Fields.
 He says that when someone commits murder, you call them a bad person.
 When they kill ten, you call them a psychopath.
 When they kill a million, you’re almost going, “Well done!
 Your diary must be very busy.”

 I understand where that ‘joke’ comes from now, because I have been forced to consider the colossal administrative effort involved in exterminating two million people.
-“Well, of course bullets were too expensive,” I say to myself.
+“Well, of course, bullets were too expensive,” I say to myself.
 It just makes sense.

 It’s the Genocide Museum that finally breaks me.
 S24 is where those accused of treachery were imprisoned before execution.
-It looks like a school, or a particularly depressing council block.
+It looks like a school or a particularly depressing council block.
 Grey boxes stacked geometrically round a balding square of grass.
 Most prisoners were kept in horrendous, dark brick boxes, barely large enough to contain one person lying flat.

 Special prisoners, often ex-Khmer government officials, were kept in bigger rooms shackled by the ankle to a bare bed with a small metal box as a toilet.
 They were tortured here till they named someone as a spy.
 Then that person and their whole family were killed.
 The air feels heavy, suffused with its horrible secrets.
 I feel dizzy and nauseous.